dottjt/plastic/chapters-without-annotations/07-gun.md

 In noodles we trust.

 Bright lights n' dazzlin' permutations.
-I was neither here, nor there; lost inside the slipstream of a fernlike observation.
+I was neither here, nor there.
+Lost inside the slipstream of a fernlike observation.
 Slurpin' what appeared to be a 30 cent cup o' Calder Joe's.
 The inferior granulose of a flocculent bean, flung callous against the cold chill of a resplendent respirator.
 Grindin'.
 Scramblin'.
 Tweakin' be thy grains.
 I could almost feel the numb of the coffee in the back of my tongue, like a cancer waitin' to happen in the tars of Muldoon.
 Crickety croak.
 My neck picks up.
 A regatta.
 Behind me.
 My silhouette follows.
 Captured in amongst my thoughts, a forgotten memory appears.
 Ah, ha!
 I place my hand in my left pocket, searching for a joint I rolled earlier in thez noon.
 It was like tryin' a find a needle in a gaystack.
 The homophobia really ROCKS it, ya know.
 I mean, maybe I'd receive one of them free NASCAR-inspired blow-jobs if I continued to pursue the intolerance.
 Gee.
 You know.
 You can really taste the wet in this cup.
 Golly.
 Where was Muldoon?
 Oh.
 Cunt.
 Fuck off Calder Joe.
 I'm sick of your disorganised sediment.
 The cup hits the bin, drizzling its fuck all over the floor.
 Gee.
 Sounds like a mall problem to me, as I scutter away in permanence.
 Fleet from the scene.

 I hate the bean, and the bean hates me.
 Distract me, rabbit.
 A child runs towards his mother, exasperating his lungs to the repetitive tune of a radio jingle.
 Narcissistic cunt.
 Full of useless joy n' serene pronouncement.
 I despise.
 Taking a bite into his Jackie Bar, the young wizard looks directly into my eyes.
 Coy with shyness.
 The tension rises.
 I'd snap off his frail legs if I were man enough; using em' as chopsticks to parade out the fuckin' revolution until the reds rolled home.
 But he seemed nice enough.
 Kind.
 Fuck it, I'm going in.
 Watch out, folks.
 This crummy Asian valet has a degree, and he's not afraid to use it.
 The child is promptly brisked away by his concerning mother.
 Well, I suppose there was always next time.
 The mind lingers.
 I stare down into the spangle of my shoes, now covered in the laceless folly of a literary binge.
 There's leather to describe, as well as provisions of dirt to exacerbate n' pilfer.
 An easy target for grades four to five.
 The distract is strong.
 Clueless.
 I can feel it wriggle inside my heart, beating to the unhinge of my rapidly evolving thoughts.
 The eyes turn red.
 The pester of the occult.
 My heart beats louder.
 Textile in its expeditious fear.
 Shriek!
 Then in a sudden jolt of awareness, my head finds itself abrupt towards the ceiling of the grand auditorium.
 Overwhelmed by the vestige of its frightening embolden; the applaud of it's Proud Capitalism™.
 I had seized.